derivativeoflog7/DS_deyellower/README.md

 # Reasoning
 After noticing my DSi's screens started to yellow from the corners and sides, I tried using leaving it on for 2.5 days on a white screen.
-While that did help a bit, I was starting to get worried about leaving the console on at max brightness, so I stopped; it was also apparently reyellowing a bit after leaving it off for the night.
+While that did help a bit, I was starting to get worried about leaving the console on at max brightness for so long, so I stopped; it was also apparently reyellowing a bit after leaving it off for the night.
 But then the next day, after using the console for an afternoon to play games, I noticed that the yellowing was noticeably reduced.
 Because of this, I started thinking that changing colors would be more effective compared to a static white screen.